-Lampoon review: the term Concept Store
+The concept of the Concept Store

 On top of being dislocated from the fashion district, 10 Corso Como was – and still is – nestled inside an inner courtyard.
 No store windows, natural lighting, and a concrete floor.
 In times when every store in Milan had marble floors and bright neon lamps, clients didn’t even understand they were supposed to go inside.
 It didn’t take long however before people got the memo through word of mouth.
 Soon enough Sozzani saw her editor’s dream come true.
-A live magazine, combining art, fashion and luxury lifestyle, that people could actually experience first hand.
+A live magazine, combining art, fashion and luxury lifestyle, that people could actually experience first-hand.

 Concept stores worldwide

-Copenhagen and Stockholm, Scandinavian capitals of design, celebrated the Concept Store as the perfect blend between fashion, art and interiors.
+Copenhagen and Stockholm, Scandinavian capitals of design, celebrated the Concept Store as the perfect blend between fashion, art, and interiors.
 Brands like Acne and Aaalto were set among the minimalism and warm woods of Northern-style decors.

-The importance of small Italian cities
+The importance of small cities as well